Effective January 1, 2020

 - Information about you received from feeds on social media sites that you use

-When you access or use the Services, the types of information we may automatically collect about you include:
+When you access or use the Services, the types of information we may automatically collect about you and share with third parties for a business purpose include the following

 Cookies and IP Addresses